Battle of Pork Chop Hill: 17th Infantry counterattack

 Kern sent forward Company F, 17th Infantry (Captain Monroe D. King), which started up the hill at 21:30 under heavy artillery fire but reached the trenches at 22:00, suffering 19 killed in the process.
 Kern at 23:00 then ordered Company E, 17th Infantry (1st Lt.
 Gorman C. Smith), to move up to reinforce Company F. Smith, to avoid the bulk of the artillery fire, moved around the right flank of the hill and up the side facing the PVA positions.

 Company K, 31st Infantry had incurred 125 casualties, including 18 killed, of its original 135 men.
 After twenty hours of steady combat the remaining seven members started off the hill singly just after midnight of 17/18 April and withdrew without further losses.
 Several of Company L's survivors remained with the relief troops to familiarize them with the layout of the hill defenses.

 During the early morning of 18 April, the PVA 201st Regiment renewed its attack at 01:30 and again inflicted heavy losses on the defenders, nearly overrunning Company F in battalion strength.
 The timely counterattack by Company E, 17th Infantry caught the PVA by surprise on their flank and ended the organized assault.
-The 141st Division renewed attacks in company strength at 03:20 and 04:20, but did not gain further ground.
+The 141st Division renewed attacks in company strength at 03:20 and 04:20 but did not gain further ground.

 At dawn on 18 April, an additional US rifle company (Company A, 17th Infantry) climbed the hill to reinforce the 2nd Battalion companies.
 Together the three companies spent the bulk of the day clearing the trenches and bunkers of all hiding PVA and securing the hilltop.
-The battle ended that afternoon.
+The 17th Infantry rescued the lone 31st Infantry Soldier during this counterattack, a 31st Infantry signalman named Jerry Olson.
+Jerry had been listed as missing in action 8 days earlier following the Battle at Old Baldy.
+Jerry was alone atop Pork Chop Hill for three days.
+On the fourth day of the battle, Private Norcut of the 17th Infantry found Jerry alive on Pork Chop Hill.
+Jerry was gone from his 31st unit for eight days.
+Jerry was one of the seven men from the 31st Infantry to leave Pork Chop Hill alive.
+He said the three and half days were a “lifetime of Hell.”

 UN artillery had fired over 77,000 rounds in support of the three outposts attacked, including nearly 40,000 on Pork Chop Hill alone on 18 April; the PVA expended a similar amount.